koallen/mini-go/README.md

 ## Description

 This is a compiler for the mini GO language.
+For the language specification, please visit [here](http://www.home.hs-karlsruhe.de/~suma0002/CS4212/project.html#(6)).

 ## Progress